 From the parking area of Hotel Pyhätunturi to the old ski lift it is possible to access the Isokuru Ravine Lapp-pole tent with a wheelchair if assisted.
 The trail leading to the Lapp-pole tent is 1 km long and sand-covered.
 This trail is demanding.

 There are toilets for the disabled at both Rykimäkero and Isokuru Ravine.

 Other Services in the Surrounding Area

 There are plenty of different lodging and tourist services in both the Pyhä area and the Luosto area.
-More information can be found at the area's tourist services website (www.pyha.fi) and at the Pelkosenniemi (www.pelkosenniemi.fi, in Finnish), Sodankylä (www.sodankyla.fi) and Kemijärvi (www.visitkemijarvi.fi/en) municipality websites.
+More information can be found at the area's tourist services you find from www.pyha.fi and www.luosto.fi.
+Surrounding municipalities Pelkosenniemi (www.pelkosenniemi.fi, in Finnish), Sodankylä (www.visitsodankyla.fi) and Kemijärvi (www.visitkemijarvi.fi) have information of the public services on their websites.